#MarketYourMarketing: Publishing Workshops

 On some occasions I will be joined by guests, to offer insight on publishing, and marketing, and to find out their best skill development advice.

 Future workshops will go up for registration after Tuesday 15th and I will keep everyone up to date via my blog, social media feeds, and newsletter.
 If you’re not subscribed to the latter, subscribe now for emails and exclusive content.

 Absolutely!
 Please comment on this post, or message me on any social media to suggest future workshop ideas.
 I would love to offer insight into the publishing industry in any way I can, and I know that training is hard to come by, particularly right now.

 Each of these workshops will include top-line information only.
-45 minutes is not enough to time to officially train anyone in a larger skills such as Facebook advertising or working with a brand.
-However, having the basic understanding is all you need to get a job.
-Everything else you learn on the go – that’s what I did and I became a Marketing Manager at HarperCollins at 23-years-old.
+45 minutes is not enough to time to officially train anyone in larger skills such as Facebook advertising or working with a brand.
+However, having a basic understanding is all you need to get a job.
+Everything else you learn on the go – that’s what I did and I became a Marketing Manager at HarperCollins at 23 years old.

 Why am I doing this?

 I’ve already mentioned the accessibility issues of life right now, but I’m also acutely aware of the London-centricness of publishing.
 It is incredibly difficult for anyone, not in a full-time position or living in/near London already, to get training in publishing without having to spend their own money.